Home

 Braun Bay, a sand bar on the other side of the lake, offers the same thing.
 Anchor your boat and play in the water.
 Braun Bay is located near Moultonboro Neck in the northwest corner of Lake Winnipesaukee.

-Family boating on Lake Winnipesaukee, offers a lot for the vacationer and the locals looking for something to do or to just enjoy the outdoors.
+Family boating on Lake Winnipesaukee in New Hampshire, offers a lot for the vacationer and the locals looking for something to do or to just enjoy the outdoors.